severalnines/docs/installation.rst

 ..
 Note:: Replace ``{SSH user}`` and ``{IP address of the target node}`` with appropriate values.
 Repeat the command for all target hosts.

 The installation is complete and you can start to import existing or deploy a new database cluster.
-Please review the `User Guide <user-guide/>`_ for details.
+Please review the :ref:`User Guide` for details.

+.. _Installation - Offline Installation:

 Offline Installation
 --------------------